niravcodes/niravcodes.github.io/_posts/2021-05-22-the-tms-website-sucks-so-i-made-a-captcha-autofiller.md

 You can go there and install that version instead.

+**Update:** The extension is now available in [Google Extension store](https://chrome.google.com/webstore/detail/tms-captcha-autofiller/bbnmlbcjjojlcigkphmancneeplopmhg).
+So you can download the app from official Google channel.
+[Download Here](https://chrome.google.com/webstore/detail/tms-captcha-autofiller/bbnmlbcjjojlcigkphmancneeplopmhg)

 **Request to the TMS devs**

 Please change the font in the captcha field from sans serif to a serif one if that's the least you do.
 Thousands of people needlessly confuse `capital i` and `small L` everyday.